 11251 B Ave., Auburn, CA 95603

 When our WIC is closed, please keep the animal warm, dark and quiet – do not offer food or water.
 Please DO NOT leave it at our WIC when we are closed – there are many wild and domestic predators that could kill the animal.
 Many veterinary clinics will accept animals, as does Placer County Animal Services.
 We will get the animal from them as soon as possible.

-During our open animals, please transport directly to our WIC, where the animal will receive immediate care.
-If you take it to a veterinarian, they will simply call us and we may not get the animals for hours.
+During our open hours, please transport directly to our WIC, where the animal will receive immediate care.
+If you take it to a veterinarian, they may not be able to treat the animal and we may not get the animals for hours.
 Time is of the essence, and you can help expedite by getting the animal right to us.

 Gold Country Wildlife Rescue (Placer County)

 Nevada & Yuba Counties | Wildlife Rescue & Release:

 A single baby bird can be put back in their nest, the parents will NOT reject it.

 Fledglings (feathers, short tails, perching, walking or hopping)